John Cole (academic)

 John Cole (1758–1819) was an Anglican priest and academic administrator at the University of Oxford.

 Cole was originally from Marazion in Cornwall, southwest England.
-He was educated at Exeter College, Oxford, where he gained a Master of Arts (1788), Bachelor of Divinity (1795) and Doctor of Divinity (1800).
+He served as a chaplain in the Royal Navy (HMS Royal Oak) during the American Revolutionary wars and was educated at Exeter College, Oxford, where he gained a Master of Arts (1788), Bachelor of Divinity (1795) and Doctor of Divinity (1800).

 In 1808, he was elected Rector of Exeter College, Oxford.

-While Rector at Exeter College, Cole was also Vice-Chancellor of Oxford University from 1810 until 1814.
+While Rector at Exeter College, Cole was also vice-chancellor of Oxford University from 1810 until 1814.

-At the time of his death in 1819, Cole was Pro-Vice-Chancellor at Oxford University, Chaplain to his Royal Highness the Duke of Clarence, Rector of Yaverland in the Isle of Wight, and Vicar of Gulval in Cornwall.
+At the time of his death in 1819, Cole was pro-vice-chancellor at Oxford University, Chaplain to his Royal Highness the Duke of Clarence, Rector of Yaverland in the Isle of Wight, and Vicar of Gulval in Cornwall.

-His brother was Captain Sir Christopher Cole KCB (1770–1836), a Royal Navy officer.
+John Cole was buried in Perranuthnoe, Cornwall on 20 October 1819 - the Cole family had a house in Perranuthnoe parish (which lies alongside Marazion where he was born) and memorials in Perranuthnoe Church.

+He had seven sisters and five brothers - Captain Sir Christopher Cole KCB (1770–1836) was a Royal Navy officer, as was Captain Francis Cole (1760-98), who was friends with Edward Pellew, whilst Samuel Cole, DD (1766-1838), became Chaplain to the Royal Hospital at Greenwich and was appointed by the King to be the Examining Chaplain of the Fleet (and also vicar of Sithney in Cornwall).
+The eldest brother, Major Humphry Cole, served with the 79th Regiment of Foot and died in Jamaica.
+Their father, Humphry Cole had been an attorney and mayor of Marazion town on four occasions.

+A portrait of John Cole by John Opie is held by Exeter College, Oxford.